Ahmadiyya in Liberia

-Ahmadiyya is an Islamic religious movement in Liberia.
-Founded in the year 1956, during the era of the Second Caliphate, the movement today represents an estimated 10% of the country's Muslim population.
-Approximately, this corresponds to 85,000 Ahmadi Muslims in Liberia.
+Ahmadiyya is an Islamic religious movement in Liberia, founded in the year 1956, during the era of the Second Caliphate.
+Approximately, up to 30,000 Ahmadi Muslims live in Liberia.

 History

 The earliest known record of an Ahmadiyya missionary in Liberia dates back to the 1950s, when Mufti Muhammad Sadiq, a missionary based in Sierra Leone at that time, visited Liberia in the spring of 1952.
 Staying in the country for a period of one month, Sadiq took the opportunity to meet the President of Liberia, William Tubman and presented an English translation of the Quran as well as other Islamic literature.
 However, the Ahmadiyya movement was first established four later, by Muhammad Ishaq Sufi.
 As per instruction of Caliph Mirza Basheer-ud-Din Mahmood Ahmad, Sufi arrived in the capital Monrovia on 6 January 1956.
 A year later, on 12 June 1957, Sufi met with President Tubman as well, this time in his presidential palace.